Alan and Naomi (novel): Plot

 Set in 1944 New York City, the book is about a friendship that develops between twelve-year-old Alan Silverman and a French refugee of the Holocaust, Naomi.
 The themes in the novel involve antisemitism, trust and friendship.
 In Europe Naomi watched the Gestapo beat her father to death.
 She arrived in America in shock.
 She doesn't speak and hangs around in the stairwell of the apartment building, nervous, and compulsively tears paper into pieces.
-When Alan about Naomi's terrifying experiences during World War II in France he tries to befriend her: soon Naomi starts to trust him.
+When Alan begins to understand about Naomi's terrifying experiences during World War II in France, he tries to befriend her; soon, Naomi starts to trust him.
 He learns that Naomi is smart, fun to be friends with, but has been scarred by the war.

 Naomi reveals that her father fought for the French Resistance and made maps to assist them.
 Naomi blames herself for his death because she was unable to tear up the maps.
 She needs to be institutionalized after an event triggers her memory, and she relapses.
 The novel concludes with Alan crying because he feels he has failed Naomi and tearing up his paper airplane.